 1120 SW Fifth Avenue, Portland, OR 97204

-The EAGLE program (Early Adventures in Golf for a Lifetime of Enjoyment) is a unique internship program that is a cooperative venture between Portland Parks & Recreation (PP&R), The Western Golf Association, and public high schools located within the city of Portland, aimed at introducing students to all aspects of golf course operation.
+The EAGLE program (Early Adventures in Golf for a Lifetime of Enjoyment) is a unique internship program that is a cooperative venture between Portland Parks & Recreation (PP&R), The Western Golf Association, and public and private high schools located within the city of Portland, aimed at introducing students to all aspects of golf course operation.
 Qualified students are paid an hourly wage, receive work credit hours, and have a mentor who monitors their progress.
 In addition, scholarship opportunities are available from their involvement in our program.

 Since 1992, over 80 students have successfully completed college on Evans Scholarships received through PP&R’s EAGLE program.
 PP&R is proud of its long standing partnership with the Evans Foundation and continues to support youth the EAGLE Program.

 The deadline for completed applications has been extended to Tuesday, May 1, 2018.

 A history of interest in the game of golf is not required.
 EAGLE students successfully completing the program become eligible to apply and compete for an Evans Scholarships in their senior year.
 This scholarship provides college tuition and housing at the University of Oregon and may be renewed for up to four years.
 The scholarship is valued at more than $100,000.

 PP&R’s EAGLE program is accepting applications from qualified freshmen currently enrolled at public and private high schools located within the City of Portland.
 The deadline for applications has been extended to May 1, 2018.
 Interested parties in the EAGLE Program should contact Carolyn Lee at firstname.lastname@example.org or 503-823-5076.